tooledesign/python-training/00_Setup/00C_Building Environment.md

 _Note: the keyword of `python` may be different depending on how your install is setup.
 If it doesn't work, try `python3`, `py`, `py3`, or similar._

-type ```venv/Scripts/activate``` and hit enter to activate the virtual environment.
+type ```venv\Scripts\activate``` and hit enter to activate the virtual environment.
 VS Code may note that a new virtual environment has been detected, asking if you'd like to make it the default environment for this workspace, please accept.

 ![image](https://github.com/user-attachments/assets/b63758fe-0f64-44a9-a4f9-f75cc029a4bb)